 The island chef prepares traditional tahitian dishes – which are reportedly all amazing.
 However, guests are able to requests meals if they’d prefer something else during their stay.
 This is all planned before guests arrive.
 It’s hard to get specific ingredients when you’re on a private island in the middle of nowhere…so all of the shopping has to be done beforehand!

 Booking accomodations for Motu Teta is easy and can be done online.
 You can find all the details here.
 Guests have the choice of staying in the main villa or a bugalow, and the island can accommodate up to up to 6 adults or up to 10 including children.
 The best part?
 It’s all-inclusive.
+If you fancy something even more secluded and private, what’s better than your own slice of luxury in the form of a villa?
+You could find a Koh Samui property for sale on the beautiful Thai island if this is somewhere you could see yourself sunning it up.

 I have officially started dropping hints to my mother that it’s high time we planned our next big family vacation.
 Or maybe I can convince the girls this is where we should have our next reunion – Hi Caitlin, Kellie, Jackie, Tara!!
 Either way.
 I need to get to this island STAT!